waleeedkhalid/SmartSchedule/PHASE-5.md

 ### 1.3 Registrar Dashboard

 The registrar manages the entire system so they need big picture analytics.
-This dashboard tracks enrollment trends, capacity usage across all sections and department efficiency.
+This dashboard tracks enrollment trends, capacity usage across all sections and department distribution.
 The registrar sees these system-wide metrics when they open their admin dashboard.

-The dual-line chart shows enrollment growing from 450 to 525 regular students over 6 weeks.
-The capacity bar chart groups sections by how full they are, showing 45 sections are 60-80% full.
-The section type doughnut breaks down 68 lectures, 32 labs and 25 tutorials.
-The department bar chart compares SWE at 85% capacity versus CS at 72%.
+The multi-line chart shows enrollment growing from 450 to 525 regular students and 28 to 43 irregular students over 6 weeks.
+The capacity bar chart groups sections by how full they are, showing 45 sections are 60-80% full and only 3 overbooked.
+The horizontal bar chart ranks courses by demand with SWE 211 having 145 students at the top.
+The doughnut chart shows department distribution with SWE having 285 students followed by CS with 125.

 ### 1.4 Teaching Load Committee Dashboard